minruixu/Awesome-LLM-Agent-Cyberattacks/README.md

 5. SecBench- A Comprehensive Multi-Dimensional Benchmarking Dataset for LLMs in Cybersecurity.pdf
 6. PRIMUS- A Pioneering Collection of Open-Source Datasets for Cybersecurity LLM Training.pdf
 7. A Framework for Evaluating Emerging Cyberattack Capabilities of AI.pdf
+8. AUTOPENBENCH- BENCHMARKING GENERATIVE AGENTS FOR PENETRATION TESTING.pdf
+9. CmdCaliper- A Semantic-Aware Command-Line Embedding Model and Dataset for Security Research.pdf
+10. CyberMetric A Benchmark Dataset based on Retrieval-Augmented Generation for Evaluating LLMs in Cybersecurity Knowledge.pdf
+11. NYU CTF Bench A Scalable Open-Source Benchmark Dataset for Evaluating LLMs in Offensive Security.pdf
+12. CYBERSECEVAL 3 Advancing the Evaluation of Cybersecurity Risks and Capabilities in Large Language Models.pdf
+13. RedCode Risky Code Execution and Generation Benchmark for Code Agents.pdf
+14. R-Judge Benchmarking Safety Risk Awareness for LLM Agents.pdf
+15. HarmBench A Standardized Evaluation Framework for Automated Red Teaming and Robust Refusal.pdf
+16. Purple Llama CYBERSECEVAL A Secure Coding Benchmark for Language Models.pdf
+17. CTIBench A Benchmark for Evaluating LLMs in Cyber Threat Intelligence.pdf
+18. AGENTHARM- A BENCHMARK FOR MEASURING HARMFULNESS OF LLM AGENTS.pdf
+19. AGENT SECURITY BENCH (ASB)- FORMALIZING AND BENCHMARKING ATTACKS AND DEFENSES IN LLM-BASED AGENTS.pdf
+20. SECURE- Benchmarking Large Language Models for Cybersecurity.pdf
+21. CVE-Bench- A Benchmark for AI Agents' Ability to Exploit Real-World Web Application Vulnerabilities.pdf
+22. Cybench- A Framework for Evaluating Cybersecurity Capabilities and Risks of Language Models.pdf
+23. CYBERSECEVAL 2- A Wide-Ranging Cybersecurity Evaluation Suite for Large Language Models.pdf
+24. AI Cyber Risk Benchmark- Automated Exploitation Capabilities.pdf

 ## IoT / Cloud / Network / Infrastructure Security